bonni208/Business_Ethics/Business_Ethics.md

 As Mike Caulfield emphasizes in the Investigate the Source video:

 > "Do not look at what the organization says about itself.
 Look at what the web says about the organization.
 That's where you're going to find the truth of the matter."

+You land on a website called *GlobalHealthResearchNow.org* that claims to publish groundbreaking medical research.
+What is the most effective way to investigate the source?

+[[ ]] Read the “About Us” page thoroughly

+[[X]] Look them up on Wikipedia

+[[ ]] Look at how polished the website design is

+[[ ]] Check whether the article includes statistics

+A website claims it is “the nation’s leading authority on election integrity.”
+According to Caulfield’s advice, what should you do next?

+[[ ]] Accept the claim if it sounds confident

+[[X]] Look for what independent sources say about the organization

+[[ ]] Analyze the tone of the writing

+[[ ]] Scroll to the bottom to see if it cites sources

+You find an article shared by a friend that makes a surprising claim.
+You strongly agree with the argument.
+What makes this situation especially important for using the “Stop” move?

+[[ ]] The article might be too long

+[[X]] Strong agreement can make you less critical

+[[ ]] Your friend may not be reliable

+[[ ]] The topic is controversial

+A nonprofit organization’s website states that it is “nonpartisan and evidence-based.”
+What would be the best next step?

+[[ ]] Take the statement at face value

+[[ ]] Read more articles from the same site

+[[X]] Search for third-party descriptions of the organization

+[[ ]] Examine the logo and branding

+You are comparing two organizations with similar names.
+One supports climate science research; the other questions it.
+What is the most efficient strategy?

+[[ ]] Carefully read multiple articles from both sites

+[[X]] Quickly search each organization’s name along with the word “criticism”

+[[ ]] Look at which site loads faster

+[[ ]] Check which one has more images

+A website includes many citations and footnotes.
+Does this automatically mean it is trustworthy?

+[[ ]] Yes, citations always indicate credibility

+[[X]] No, you should still investigate the organization itself

+[[ ]] Yes, as long as the citations look academic

+[[ ]] Only if the site has a .org domain

+A professional-looking website has testimonials from experts praising its work.
+What is the most reliable way to evaluate those claims?

+[[ ]] Read each testimonial carefully

+[[X]] Check how outside sources describe the organization

+[[ ]] Look for high-quality photos

+[[ ]] Count how many testimonials are listed

 #### Just add Wikipedia